Helping Youth with Disabilities Transition from High School

-Our Youth Transition Programs assist high school students with disabilities as they prepare for the transition from school to work.
+Our Youth Transition Programs assists high school students with disabilities as they prepare for the transition from school to work or to post-secondary education.
 There are several ways Workshops, Inc. provides transition services:

-- During the school year, Workshops, Inc. houses a Birmingham City Schools classroom.
-Led by Ms. Harper, students come from all of the Birmingham City High Schools to gain paid work experience in Workshops, Inc.’s Affirmative Business Enterprise.
+- Workshops, Inc.’s Avondale facility houses a Birmingham City Schools classroom.
+The BCS program is led by Ms. Harper, an experienced and dynamic special education teacher, and serves students from each of the Birmingham City high schools.
+Students who participate in this program have the opportunity to engage in paid work experience in Workshops, Inc.’s Affirmative Business Enterprise.

 - Each summer Workshops, Inc. offers a Summer JETS (Job Exploration Training) Program for high school students with disabilities.
-Over the three weeks of the program, students learn and practice job readiness skills and gain work experience in a variety of community businesses.
-This summer, 2017, students had on-site work experience at Workshops, Inc., At Sozo Trading, Mission Possible Bargain Center, and at the Birmingham Parks and Recreation.
+In 2019 this is a six-week program in which students learn and practice job readiness skills and gain work experience in a variety of community businesses.

 Each of these programs is offered at no cost to the participants, thanks to the Alabama Department of Rehabilitation Services, Birmingham City Schools and the Junior League of Birmingham.
 Funding from the Junior League is specifically designated to support the Birmingham City Schools students with disabilities who come to Workshops, Inc. for paid work experience.

 The criteria for participation varies.
 Please contact our Transition Coordinator, Liz Faris, for more information.
 We also have more detailed information for teachers and Vocational Rehab Counselors here.